Welcome

 There is a readiness checklist and information of setting up a levy transfer

-Revalidating as a NA
+Revalidating as an NA

 As a Registered Nurse Associate you are regulated by the NMC the same way as Nurses and Midwives and are required to revalidate every 3 years.
 Please find a link to the NMC revalidation information here